 Burial & Cremation Laws in the District of Columbia

-Everything you need to know about burial, cremation, and other post-death matters in District of Columbia.
+Everything you need to know about burial, cremation, and other post-death matters in Washington, D.C.

 Each state has laws affecting what happens to a body after death.
 For example, most states have unique rules about embalming, burial or cremation, scattering ashes, and how to get a death certificate.
-Here are some answers to common questions about post-death matters in the District of Columbia.
+Here are some answers to common questions about post-death matters in the D.C.

-How do I get a death certificate in the District of Columbia?
+How do I get a death certificate in Washington, D.C.?

-You may need to obtain copies of a death certificate for a number of reasons.
-You might simply want a copy for your personal records or, if you are in charge of wrapping up the deceased person's affairs, you may require multiple, official copies to carry out your job.
-You will need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable on death accounts, veterans benefits, and many others.
+If you'll be wrapping up the deceased person's affairs, you'll need multiple official copies to carry out your job.
+For example, you'll need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable on death accounts, veterans benefits, and many others.

-The easiest way to get copies of a death certificate is to ask the person or organization that files the certificate to order them for you at the time of the death.
-If you are the executor of the estate, you should ask for at least ten certified copies.
+The easiest way to get copies of a death certificate is to ask the person or organization that files the certificate (typically the funeral home, mortuary, or crematory) to order them for you at the time of the death.
+If you're the executor of the estate, you should ask for at least 10 certified copies.

-If you need to order copies of a death certificate after the time of death has passed, visit the website of the District of Columbia Department of Health.
-From the DOH website, you can download a mail-in order form or order death certificates online.
+If you need to order copies of a death certificate after some time has passed, visit the Vital Records page of the D.C.
+Department of Health.
+From there, you can order death certificates by mail, by phone, or online.
 A certified copy of a D.C. death certificate costs $18.

 Who can order a death certificate in the District of Columbia?